 gave us a ringside seat on the busy birdfeeders, and at no extra cost." - The Edwards

 Cuisine at the inn draws primarily from organic and locally-sourced products.
 In 2009, a heritage garden was planted in a garden plot provided to the inn by Ferrington Vineyards in the nearby Anderson Valley.
-The bounty from this garden provides many of the herbs and vegetables used in the preparation of the acclaimed breakfasts and light dinner buffets served to the guests.
-The coffee served at the inn is a special blend roasted by Thanksgiving Coffee, a local Mendocino roaster who takes pride in their Fair Trade, organic coffees.
+The bounty from this garden provides some of the seasonal fruits and vegetables used in the preparation of the acclaimed breakfasts and light dinner buffets served to the guests.
+The coffee served at the inn is a special blend crafted by Black Oak Coffee, a local Mendocino roaster.
 Coffee grounds and all organic kitchen matter, as well as used ashes from non-treated firewood is composted.
-All of the inn’s laundry products are phosphate-free and an in-house recycling program is in place to address non-recyclable or compostable waste.
+All of the inn’s laundry products are scent and phosphate-free, and an in-house recycling program is in place to address non-recyclable and non-compostable waste.

 Serenity and solitude seem to increase as you move up the California coast, reaching a sublime balance of rustic refinement and raw natural beauty in the Brewery Gulch Inn. ─ The Hollywood Reporter